AdobeDocs/journey-optimizer-learn.en/help/getting-started-with-decisioning-webpage/introduction.md

 ---
 title: Personalizing Web Page Offers with AJO Decisioning Based on Audience
-description: Learn how to use Adobe Journey Optimizer (AJO) to deliver personalized offers on a web page by leveraging audience segmentation built in Adobe Experience Platform (AEP).
+description: Learn how to use Adobe Journey Optimizer (AJO) Decisioning to deliver personalized offers on a web page by leveraging audience segmentation built in Adobe Experience Platform (AEP).
-feature: Audiences
+feature: Decisioning
 role: User
 level: Beginner
 doc-type: Tutorial